-AU: I corrected
+AU: We corrected

 Results:

 The zygosity of the lines that were examined for fruit weight and flavonol traits is unclear.
 Please report the zygosity for each inserted gene.
 Were hemizygous and homozygous for transgene lines treated the same?
 The authors must clarify if they did or did not select for homozygosity of the transgenes when using F2 individuals derived from the T1 crosses.